HarryPehkonen/nolint/dev-log/DEVELOPMENT_LOG.md

 5. **  Comprehensive Testing** with 43 tests covering all components
 6. **  Production Quality** with robust error handling and resource management

-**The new implementation is architecturally superior, more maintainable, and more reliable than the previous production-ready system while maintaining full feature compatibility.**
+**The new implementation is more maintainable and more reliable than the previous production-ready system while maintaining full feature compatibility.**

 This rewrite demonstrates that:
-- **Functional architectures** dramatically improve C++ application reliability
+- **Functional architectures** improve C++ application reliability
-- **Pure functions** make testing trivial and development faster
+- **Pure functions** make testing easier and development faster
 - **Modern C++20** enables cleaner, safer code
 - **Thoughtful design** prevents entire categories of bugs

-**Result**: A production-ready tool with superior architecture, comprehensive testing, and excellent user experience.
+**Result**: A production-ready tool with functional architecture, comprehensive testing, and working user experience.